-The measurable deliverable for this project is to clearly demonstrate that BEA technology can rapidly (<30 seconds) segregate nonradioactive (5 pCi/g) waste filter socks, drums and tanked wastes from radioactive TENORM wastes shortly after generation at the well head.
+The measurable deliverable for this project is to clearly demonstrate that BEA technology can rapidly segregate nonradioactive (< 5 pCi/g) in large containers or in loose debris from radioactive TENORM wastes.
 Further, the demonstration project will clearly demonstrate to: 1) the state of North Dakota, 2) the oil and gas industry, 3) the insurance companies, and 4) the EPA that an acceptable low-cost low-manpower solution to waste segregation issues is available and can be implemented quickly in the North Dakota oil fields.

-The public and private sectors will both utilize the outcome of this technology demonstration program.
+The public and private sectors will both benefit from the outcome of this technology demonstration program.
 The public sector will now have a verifiable technology that can be used to demonstrate the segregation of low and high activity wastes as well as means to verify the activity in current waste disposal sites.
 The private sector will reduce costs through waste segregation and the risk of waste disposal issues and consequently the costs associated with insuring their activities.

 Development of the IWSS technology will clearly enhance education, research, development and marketing of North Dakota's oil and natural gas resources as it will provide new methods to reduce wastes and costs as well as providing assurance to both the state and the public that there are methods to verifiably assure the safety of the oil and gas industry.
-Further it will also provide new higher technology jobs in North Dakota.
+Further it will also provide new higher paying technology jobs in North Dakota.

-Phase 2 will demonstrate the suitability of the X-Rok technology as an encapsulation technology suitable for the rapid solidification and encapsulation of Bakkan shale wastes.
+Phase 2B will demonstrate the suitability of the X-Rok technology as an encapsulation technology suitable for the rapid solidification and encapsulation of Bakkan shale wastes.
 Further it will be demonstrated that X-Rok prevents radiation exposure from radioactive wastes and the release of radon gas from the waste.